ys305751572/shouye/src/main/resources/beetlsql/mysql/Group.md

     tfd.name AS gType,
     tg.type AS type,
     tg.targat AS targat,
-    tg.member_count AS memberCount,
+    member.num AS memberCount,
-    tg.admin_count AS adminCount,
+    admin.num AS adminCount,
     tge.cost AS cost,
     tge.cost_status AS costStaus,
     tg.activity_count AS activityCount,